isiahmeadows/mithril.js/mvp-utils.md

 ## Transition API

-This is exposed under `mithril/transition`.
+This is exposed under `mithril/transition` and in the full bundle via `Mithril.Transition`.

 - `m(Transition, {in, out, show, onin, onout}, children)` - Define a transitioned element
     - `in:` - Zero or more space-separated classes to toggle while transitioning inward.